lolamtisch/BauCloCom_kubernetes/docu/yaml.md

 Special about this yaml file is the fact, that a `spec`option is not needed, because the `metadata: kind:`option is used to specify the name of the namespace.

 ## Secret.yaml
 The secret.yaml is the next file which is applied.
 It contains all passwords and users for nextcloud as well as mysql.
-All values inside this file are base64 encoded to not be stolen easily.
+All values inside this file are base64 encoded to not be stolen easily. <br>
 This secrets should be changed for your server every time you build up a new cluster to not allow attackers to get access to your infrastructure easily. <br>
 The kind `Secret`is also slightly different than the general structure.
 A `type` of the secret is descibed as well as different variables inside the `data` option.